 How do I gain access?

-Access to the Wiki for editing purposes is limited to IDN members in order to keep its ownership within the decommissioning professional community.
+Access to the Wiki for editing purposes is limited to IDN members in order to keep its ownership within the nuclear and decommissioning professional community.
 Its use is free of charge.

 To become an IDN member on the IAEA CONNECT platform just follow the registration process described here or watch the video tutorial here.